andretms/Scratch/README-template.md

 Microsoft Authentication Library
 =====================================

+Description that should be at most a few lines.
+We want to keep the README to one page if possible.
+The rest should be documented in code or docs.

+* Bullets are fine
+* if used in moderatio

+Of course.

 ## Example

 This is a

-`few lines only of sample code to call the API`
+`only few lines of sample code to call the API.
+Should be aquireToken for whatever platform.
+Nothing more.`

 and larger documentation should go below, buut really should be in docs.

+## Installation

+A few sentences about how to use a package manager to install the library.
+Also shouldn't go in to deep detail.

 ## Samples and Documentation